MapBBCode/mapbbcode.github.io/api.md

 # Configuration Tool

 To simplify configuring map panel dimensions and a list of available layers, there is a separate javascript module that can be easily integrated in an administration panel.
 It requires `window.layerList` and `L.StaticLayerSwitcher` for easier editing of layers.
-See [EMBEDDING.md](EMBEDDING.md#administration-panel) for a guide on integration.
+Also see [a guide on integration](embedding.html).

 ## Options